kotakarthikreddy/Amazon-Web-Scrapper/README.md

 Automated web scraping can be a solution to speed up the data collection process.
 You write your code once, and it will get the information you want many times and from many pages.

-##What you will learn from this post:
+## What you will learn from this post:

--basic understanding of web scraping
+- basic understanding of web scraping
--how to extract data from a website using classes and HTML tags -how to use requests module to get data
+- how to extract data from a website using classes and HTML tags
+- how to use requests module to get data
--how to use Beautifulsoup
+- how to use Beautifulsoup

-##Requirements:
--python3
--requests
--bs4

-##Installation:
+## Requirements:
+- python3
+- requests
+- bs4

+## Installation:
--sudo apt-get python3-pip
+- sudo apt-get python3-pip
--pip3 install requests
+- pip3 install requests
--pip3 install bs4
+- pip3 install bs4

-##How to run this code
+## How to run this code

 - `git clone https://github.com/kotakarthikreddy/Amazon-Web-Scrapper/ `
 - open Google colab and upload [notebook file](https://github.com/kotakarthikreddy/Amazon-Web-Scrapper/blob/main/amazon_web_scapper.ipynb)